 And others say, can we just stick to the basics, reading, writing, math, science, history, and computers?

-So I I don't know where there's the middle ground here in terms of political ideology and political philosophy.
+So I don't know where there's the middle ground here in terms of political ideology and political philosophy.

 And that's at the heart of where this country is right now, because that's what we're dealing with.

-If you compare the results, the reason the Democrats they're never gonna discuss or talk about.
+If you compare the results, the reason the Democrats, they're never going to discuss or talk about, now, our friend Selena Zito wrote this piece analyzing a recent John Fetterman event.

 I mean, they're having record crime.

-Things are that out of control, record record crime everywhere.
+Things are that out of control.

 They didn't talk about any of that stuff.